Chirag-ahir/SFC-Preparation/README.md

 What is Schema Builder?
 Schema Builder is a tool that lets you visualise and edit your company data model.
 It’s useful for designing and understanding complex data models like the company’s employees and all sales (Setup > Schema Builder)
+- You can delete the object
+- You can delete the field
+- You can change the object properties such as name, label
+- You can set field permissions such as (Visible, Read Only)

 What is Data loader?<br>
 Data Loader is a client application for the bulk import or export of data.
 Use it to insert, update, delete, or export Salesforce records.<br>